johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

 ### Adding Schemar to the GitHub Action

-I won't reiterate the whole GitHub Action here, but I'll show the key parts.
-You can see the whole thing in the [`build-and-deploy-static-web-app.yml` of the blog repo](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/main/.github/workflows/build-and-deploy-static-web-app.yml)
+I won't reiterate the whole GitHub workflow that spins up a preview environment here, but I'll show the key parts.
+You can see the whole thing in the [`build-and-deploy-static-web-app.yml` of the blog repo](https://github.com/johnnyreilly/blog.johnnyreilly.com/blob/main/.github/workflows/build-and-deploy-static-web-app.yml).
+You'll note I'm using Azure Static Web Apps to host my blog - but any web platform will do.

-Here is the key part of the GitHub Action:
+Here is the key part of the GitHub workflow:

 ```yml
 structured_data_report_job: